Teatime and need a little nibble? These Vegan Peanut Butter Biscuits are crispy, nutty, and completely delicious!

 Using crunchy peanut butter is an option, too.
 It will just give you a chunkier cookie—still delicious!
-And if you only have natural, unsalted peanut butter, just add 3/4 teaspoons of salt instead of 1/2 a teaspoon to yield the same result.
+And if you only have natural, unsalted peanut butter, just add 3/4 teaspoons of salt instead of 1/2 teaspoon to yield the same result.

 Some natural brands do separate in the jar, so make sure you are stirring well before adding to your cookie batter.
 It may even help to put it in the microwave for 15 seconds before stirring to help integrate the oil and the peanut butter.

+Next, it’s time to add the vanilla extract and non-dairy milk.
 As far as non-dairy milk goes, you can choose soy, almond, oat, coconut, hemp, cashew—the list goes on!
 However, you want to make sure whatever milk you choose is unsweetened.

 As with any baked good, you need to have control over the amount of sugar you are adding so you don’t go overboard and get a toothache!

 In the batch pictured, I used Unsweetened Plain Almond Milk.
 If you have to use sweetened non-dairy milk, you will definitely have to reduce the amount of granulated sugar you add in by 1 tablespoon.